Trudeau apologizes to Tsilhqot’in community members for 1864 hanging of chiefs

 Speaking to hundreds of the First Nation’s members in British Columbia’s central Interior, Trudeau said the colonial officials of the day erred in inviting the chiefs for peacekeeping talks where they were instead arrested, tried and hanged.
 He said the chiefs are fully exonerated without any wrongdoing because they were acting as one independent nation engaged in war with another when they attacked a road crew that intruded on their territory.

-“These are mistakes that our government profoundly regrets and are determined to set right,” Trudeau said of the incident during the so-called Chilcotin War.
+“Those are mistakes that our government profoundly regrets and is determined to set right.
+The treatment of the Tsilhqot’in chiefs represents a betrayal of trust, an injustice that you have carried for more than 150 years,” Trudeau said of the incident during the so-called Chilcotin War.

+Trudeau said the federal government continues to work with the tribal council to develop a governance agreement by spring 2019.

 Chief Joe Alphonse, tribal chairman of the Tsilhqot’in Nation, said the apology was significant not only because it was the first time that a prime minister visited title lands, but because it was made directly to community members.